incu6us/goimports-reviser/README.md

 !['Quality Badge'](https://goreportcard.com/badge/github.com/incu6us/goimports-reviser)

 Tool for Golang to sort goimports by 3 groups: std, general and project dependencies.
-Also formatting for your code will be prepared(so, you don't need to use `gofmt` or `goimports` separately).
+Also, formatting for your code will be prepared(so, you don't need to use `gofmt` or `goimports` separately).

 # Install
 ```bash